rollins-cms/cms330-spr20/sprint1/sprint1.md

 ## Individual Requirements:
    * Understand the concepts on the *Responsibilities* list.
-   * Complete the shell project in C.  This project is available via the GitHub classroom assignment link on Canvas.
+   * Complete the [shell project](./shell_project.md) in C.  The project repo is available via the GitHub classroom assignment link on Canvas.

 ## Team Requirements:
    * Set up a shared Trello board for Sprint 1.
 Add team members and me to it (valeriehsummet).